 I am single.
 I am widowed.
 I am married.
 I am divorced.
 I am a mom.
 I have no children.
 I am a career woman.
 I stay at home.
 I am an artist.
 I am a cancer survivor.
 I have a doctorate.
 I finished high school.

-I was a booking agent for musicians in my 20s when I married my boss.
-No, it was not one of these torrid affair workplace things.
-He was single as was I. First I was his girlfriend, then I became his wife.
+In my 20s, I was a booking agent for musicians when I married my boss.
+No, it was not one of those torrid affairs in the workplace that you would read or hear about over your lunch break.
+He was single as was I. First I was his girlfriend; then I became his wife.

 In the minds of many we worked with, that part of my life made me less of an agent.
 The fact that we were dating created an argument that my ability was not the reason I had my job.
 I must simply be a ditzy blonde whose boss thought she was cute (no offense to blondes—our hair color has no relevance to our ability).
 The assumption was that being in a relationship with my boss made me less capable.
 Fortunately for those who chose to trust their careers in my hands, I was rather good at what I did, and they got enough work to pay their rent.

-There were times when the knowledge that people had the wrong perception of me really bothered me.
+There were times it bothered me to know that people had the wrong perception of me.
 It hurt, challenged my self-esteem, and just flat out made me angry.
-I felt as though I had to work harder and be even better than my peers to be successful in the eyes of many.
-I was being defined by one part of my life, not all of it.
+I felt as though I had to work harder and be even better than my peers to be successful.
+Others were defining me by one part of my life, not all of it.

 I was being defined by one part of my life, not all of it.
 But what truly defines me?

 What defines me is this: